credential-handler/chapi.io/developers/wallets/native/index.md

 ### 2. Allow your users to register their wallet as a Credential Handler with the browser polyfill

 To register with CHAPI, your user must trigger the registration of your wallet as a Credential Handler within their browser.
-This must be initiated by user interaction, so you cannot automatically register without the user clicking a button.
+This must be initiated by user interaction, so you cannot automatically register without the user clicking or tapping a button or link.

 We will load two libraries into the Wallet code to enable the registration:
 - **Polyfill Library**: The [credential-handler-polyfill](https://github.com/credential-handler/credential-handler-polyfill) library provides the needed `CredentialHandler` API within the browser.